cultuurnet/stoplight-docs-best-practices/docs/endpoints.md

 ### Trailing slashes `/`

-Paths on publiq APIs should never require a trailing slash, and should be documented without trailing slash.
+Paths on publiq APIs must never require a trailing slash, and have to be documented without trailing slash.

 If a trailing slash is included in the request URL, ideally the API should ignore it and handle the request as if it did not include a trailing slash.